Cryptographic module validations

 Common Criteria Certification

 The goal, as stated by the Common Criteria community, is for an internationally approved set of security standards to provide a clear and reliable evaluation of the security capabilities of Information Technology products.
 By providing an independent assessment of a product's ability to meet security standards, Common Criteria Certification gives customers more confidence in the security of Information Technology products and leads to more informed decisions.

 Through a Common Criteria Recognition Arrangement (CCRA), member countries have agreed to recognize the certification of Information Technology products with the same level of confidence.
 Membership along with the depth and breadth of Protection Profiles continues to grow on a yearly basis to address emerging technology.
 This agreement permits a product developer to pursue a single certification under any one of the Authorizing Schemes.

-Those unfamiliar with the restructuring of the certification approach under the new Common Criteria, should take notice that there is no longer any reference to Evaluated Assurance Levels (EAL#).
 Previous Protection Profiles (PP) were archived and have begun to be replaced with the development of targeted Protection Profiles focusing on specific solutions and environments.
 In a concerted effort to ensure continued mutual recognition across all CCRA members, the International Technical Community (iTC) continues to drive all future PP development and updates towards Collaborative Protection Profiles (cPP) which are developed from the start with involvement from multiple schemes.